LinkedInLearning/playwright-design-patterns-2019019/README.md

-# Playwright Design Patterns - 2019019
+# Playwright Design Patterns

-This is the repository for the LinkedIn Learning course **"Playwright Design Patterns - 2019019."** The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course **"Playwright Design Patterns"** The full course is available from [LinkedIn Learning][lil-course-url].

-![Playwright Design Patterns - 2019019][lil-thumbnail-url]
+![Playwright Design Patterns][lil-thumbnail-url]

+## Course Description

+In this course, learn how to leverage design patterns to enhance your test automation framework using Playwright.
+By understanding and implementing patterns such as the Page Object Model, fixtures, and data-driven testing, you'll be able to write cleaner, more maintainable, and scalable test scripts.
+This course is designed for test automation engineers and developers who want to improve their testing skills and ensure their tests are robust and easy to maintain.
+Through practical examples and hands-on exercises, gain the knowledge and skills needed to apply these design patterns effectively in your projects.

 _See the readme file in the main branch for updated instructions and information._